kent-map/kent/19c/19c-edensor-littlewood.md

 At the age of 15, John returned to England to live with his uncle who was a master at St Paul's School in London, where he himself became a pupil.
 John thrived under the tutelage of mathematics master Francis Sowerby Macaulay and in 1903 he went up to Trinity College, Cambridge.
 In 1912, he published the first of a series of papers with G.H.
 Hardy, a collaboration which was to last 35 years.
 The two mathematicians published articles on on Diophantine analysis, divergent series summation, Fourier series, the Riemann zeta function and the distribution of primes.

+During the First World War, John served in the Royal Garrison Artillery working on ballistics.